benosmac/verve360/pages/index.md

   Harness opportunities.

   Accelerate **growth.**

+customers_intro: |-
+  Does any of the following sound like your business?
+customers_scenarios:
+  - content: idea is worth pursuing and you are ready to start up
+  - content: has a solid foundation and now you are ready to scale up
+  - content: is experiencing growing pain
+  - content: is not growing
+  - content: has potential growth opportunities to harness
+  - content: is growing too quickly
+  - content: is unable to achieve the growth you're striving for with your existing expertise
+  - content: is not growing fast enough
+customers_p: >-
+  No matter where you are in your growth stage, we have a solution to help alleviate the problems you are facing.
+customers_outro: >-
+  We understand that different growth levers need to be activated at various stages of growth, so we adjust our scope and processes accordingly.

+  We listen intently, lead with questions, not answers, create agile strategies, develop affordable solutions, accelerate implementation.

+  #### We turn your vision into exceptional results and deliver success beyond profit.

 intro_paragraph: >-
   A purpose-driven business consulting agency, we inspire small and medium businesses to accelerate and achieve sustainable growth.